,

 48. Lost connection to “reality.”

 Can you feel like you’re living in a bubble?
 Or that other people don’t understand you?
 Do you see the world the same way today as you did in the past?
 When you wake up in the morning, do you think about what this day will bring, or what are your first thoughts about gambling?
-The symptom of gambling problems is based on interviews and accounts of gambling addicts’ lived experience on our platform.
+The symptom of gambling problems is based on interviews and accounts of gambling addicts’ lived experiences on our platform.

 49. Getting more impulsive than before